-What is INTERREG Atlantic Area?
+What is Interreg Atlantic Area?

 Priority 1: Stimulating innovation and competitiveness (EUR 62.8 million)

-Adresses the challenge of accelerating intelligent growth by supporting the creation of the right environment, to stimulate innovation and increase trade and exports, working in accordance with the Regional Smart Specialisation Strategies (RIS3) concept, combining strengths, competences and R&I. It will therefore support cooperation among actors to work on new product and service development, technology transfer and access to the market.
+Addresses the challenge of accelerating intelligent growth by supporting the creation of the right environment, to stimulate innovation and increase trade and exports, working in accordance with the Regional Smart Specialisation Strategies (RIS3) concept, combining strengths, competences and R&I. It will therefore support cooperation among actors to work on new product and service development, technology transfer and access to the market.
 Priority 1 has two objectives:

 1.1 Enhancing innovation capacity through cooperation to foster competitiveness